For more information on roles or to apply, please contact:

 - Flexibility: Show flexibility and willingness to adapt in the on-going changing needs of the CSW team and organisation

-For a full job description, please email Gerardine Robinson at email@example.com
+For the full job description, please email Gerardine Robinson at firstname.lastname@example.org

-You may register your interest by sending your CV and a covering letter to Gerardine by 05/07/2019
+Please apply by sending your CV and covering letter to Gerardine Robinson at email@example.com

 Respect for the confidentiality of the Cancer Society of New Zealand information and intellectual property is essential.
 Breaching this is considered serious misconduct.